Information about stipends and fellowships available to entering domestic and international graduate students.

 UCLA has a variety of stipends and fellowships available for entering domestic and international graduate students.
 After admission to the program, the Department appoints students to teaching and research assistantships; departmental traineeships; and department fellowships.
 All applicants, however, should apply for financial aid.
 You may do so in the Graduate Division’s Application for Graduate Admission.
 Students should also investigate opportunities for extramural funding (National Science Foundation, Ford Foundation grants, etc.).

-This fellowship includes full payment of registration fees, health insurance, non-California tuition (if needed), a stipend of $27,000, and a commitment of four additional years of financial support through teaching or research assistantships (see below for details).
+This fellowship includes full payment of registration fees, health insurance, non-California tuition (if needed), a stipend of $27,000, and a commitment of four additional years of financial support primarily through teaching or research assistantships, and in some cases other sources, such as donor or private funds (see below for details).

-Quarter-time and half-time positions (10 and 20 hours per week) are available throughout the academic year.
+Quarter-time and half-time positions (10 and 20 hours per week) are available throughout the academic year for students who are legally authorized to work in the United States.
 Your health insurance and almost 100% of your Registration Fees will be covered automatically through your appointment.

 Quarter- and half-time positions are available for the academic year.
-Pay is comparable to the Teaching Assistantships.
+Pay is comparable to the Teaching Assistantships for students who are legally authorized to work in the United States.
 Your health insurance and 100% of your Registration Fees will be covered automatically through your appointment.
 There is also the possibility of full-time work in the summer.
 Duties include aiding and conducting faculty research and performing your own research-related work.

 Graduate Division Awards